sumandeb003/GraphGPS4HT/README.md

 This flow describes the overall process of configuring a graph neural network model, preparing the data, training the model, and then evaluating and visualizing the results as outlined in main.py.

-2. Consider a scenario where you're working with a graph dataset for molecule classification.
+2. [**Class Weights:**](https://scikit-learn.org/stable/modules/generated/sklearn.utils.class_weight.compute_class_weight.html) Consider a scenario where you're working with a graph dataset for molecule classification.
 The task is to predict whether a molecule is biologically active (class 1) or not (class 0).
 Let's say the dataset contains:

 900 molecules that are not biologically active (class 0) 100 molecules that are biologically active (class 1)